rkooyenga/rkooyenga.github.io/_posts/2025-06-06-trump-elon-epstein-catturd.md

 That’s true of every U.S. president—and the 200 or so other presidents across the planet.
 I have no emotional attachment or special reverence for any of them.

 When it comes to alleged pedophilia, and child rape, I think it is rightfully against the law.
 I'm not changing that posisition based on whether I like the accused or not.
-I will give some wiggle room there as there is I believe a misconception about the nature of what that act or attraction is and the lines drawn are somewhat arbitrary and inconsistent even in America where consent laws have ranged from 13 to 18.
-But that is another discussion altogether.
+So children don't have to wonder if my caring about their abuse depends on the political party of the abuser.
+Not that I have any reason to think Trump is guilty but I'd even afford him a degree of slack as there's widespread misconceptions about the nature of what that act or attraction is.
+The lines drawn are somewhat arbitrary and inconsistent even in America where consent laws have ranged from 13 to 18, thus the law can't be depended really at all in relation to morality, what constitutes abuse, etc. But that is another discussion altogether.
 The point here is if the Pesident was seeking out underage people held as a sort of sex slave abused psychologically and fed intoxicants to keep them compliant, it's not the behavior I would want a president enabling or engaging in.

 I can hold these views without cognitive struggle because the people aren’t important—the principle is.
 And if you apply that principle consistently to everyone, life gets a lot simpler.

 As a bonus, you won’t look like a dishonest fool with no convictions.